noahbailey/docbot/README.md

 ## Contributing

-Put in a pull request.
+Put in a pull request!
 If it's approved, the site will automatically update.